-I guess that’s a sign of a good time: when you feel as if you have accomplished very little and so very much at the same time.
+I guess that’s a sign of a good time: when you feel as if you’ve accomplished very little and so very much at the same time.

 Looking back on six months in Europe, I’ve gotten to visit many parts of the region I never saw before.
 But I also got to have one last hurrah as a Eurotripping backpacker.
 This is my last time spending months on end traveling Europe.
 I think of all the adventures I’ve had here over the last few years and say to myself, “Well, if I do one more summer I can go here, and there, and over there.”
 But that’s just me thinking up reasons to extend something I know I’m ready to move on from.

-As I watch so many young travelers on their first adventures with a gleam in their eye as they discuss how they are going to come back next year, I do get a little sad.
+As I watch so many young travelers on their first adventures with a gleam in their eye as they discuss how they’re going to come back next year, I do get a little sad.
 Hanging around so many young people keeps me young, but it also keeps me from growing up.
 I just want to live in this post-college, carefree age forever.
-I am constantly envious of these young 20-somethings.
+I’m constantly envious of these young twenty-somethings.
 I want to come back, too.
 I want to be that carefree again.
-It’s like that line from the movie Dazed and Confused, “I get older but they stay the same age.”
+It’s like that line from the movie Dazed and Confused, “I get older, but they stay the same age.”
 I don’t need to grow up when no one else is.
 But things change, and I’m ready for some change.
 However, sometimes you do miss the life you leave behind.

 In three weeks, I’m off to Asia and I’m getting increasingly excited about it.
 I would have left for the warm Southeast Asian sun already, but there’s a big travel conference in London in November that I want to attend.
 But after that, Southeast Asia and I will be reunited.

-It has been almost two years since I was last in Asia, and close to five since I traveled around it.
+It’s been almost two years since I was last in Asia and close to five since I traveled around it.
 I’m looking forward to this final leg of my trip because, after visiting Europe every summer for three years, I’ve grown very accustomed to it.
 It’s become too “normal” for me.
-Just like my trip to Latin America, I’m looking forward being somewhere where I don’t feel completely “at home.”
+Just like my trip to Latin America, I’m looking forward to not feeling completely “at home.”
 I want a little uncertainty.
-I want to get a little lost and confused.
+I want to get a little lost and confused .
 I want something new.

-But, for now, I’m just going to simply keep moving.
+But for now, I’m just going to keep moving.